udevsio/roadmap/DevOps/roadmap_devOps.md

 ![devops](devops.png)

-# The roadmap to become Junior DevOps engineer in
+# The roadmap to become Junior DevOps engineer in Udevs

 ## #1 - Linux basics